WED-2023/assignment1-207761024/README.md

 - **Q&A (SPA)** – answers about the evolution of the web (Web1, Web2, Web3) in both English and Hebrew, as required.
 - **Contact Me** – includes a clean form, smiley dropdown, and proper validation.

-The design uses **HTML5 and CSS3 only**, with no JavaScript, as required.
-I worked carefully to include semantic tags, responsive sections, and modern visual effects such as hover shadows, flex layouts, horizontal scroll, and subtle gradients.
+The design uses **HTML5 and CSS3 only**, as required.
+I worked carefully to include responsive sections and modern visual effects such as hover shadows, flex layouts, horizontal scroll, and subtle gradients.

 ## Student Info
 - **ID**: 207761024